kinkerl/persy/doc/developer.rst

 Dependencies
 --------------------------------

  *   git-core
+ *   gitk or qgit - graphical git browser
+ *   xterm
+ *   librsvg2-common
+ *   python-gtk2
+ *   python-glade2
+ *   python-notify
  *   python-pyinotify - to get efficient information about filesystem changes
  *   python-paramiko - ssh library to initialize a remote server

- *   gitk or qgit as a graphical git browser
+For some actions in the Makefile you also need

+ *   python-sphinx
+ *   pandoc

 Code Documentation
 ---------------------------------